-where C represents the configuration generated by the Monte-Carlo production run.
+where $C$ represents the configuration generated by the Monte-Carlo production run.
 The average energy and average magnetization are calculated using the above equation (\ref{eq:11}).
-Further, we can use the equations (\ref{eq:3}) and (\ref{eq:4}) to calculate the specific heat capacity $C_V(T)$ and susceptibility $\chi(T)$ of the system.
-In addition to that the Gibbs free energy (F) and Canonical entropy (S) are calculated as,
+Further, the equations (\ref{eq:3}) and (\ref{eq:4}) are used to calculate the specific heat capacity $C_V(T)$ and susceptibility $\chi(T)$ of the system.
+In addition to that, the Gibbs free energy $(F)$ and Canonical entropy $(S)$ are calculated as,

 where $ U(T)=\langle E \rangle_T$ is the internal energy.
-We carried the Monte Carlo simulation of Ising nanotube using the above explained techniques and the results are discussed in the following section.
+The Monte Carlo simulation of Ising nanotube using the above explained techniques is carried out and the results are discussed in the following section.